jomo/osxupdatesimulator/README.md

 There is no need to download and install your OS X update on your Mac!
 You can instantly and safely simulate the OS X installation in your browser.

+The less time you spent on this page, the faster your udpate proceeds.
+Awesome, isn't it?

 [http://jomo.tv/osxupdatesimulator/
 ![screenshot](screenshot.png)](http://jomo.tv/osxupdatesimulator/)